 Automated Biometric Identification Systems (ABIS)

 An automated biometric identification system, or ABIS, is used for large-scale biometric identification and deduplication.
-An ABIS performs a one-to-many comparison of a “probe” sample to samples in a database containing many biometric templates.
-This enables matching of a live sample against many existing biometric templates to find a record of a particular individual and verify his or her identity.
-This is in contrast to one-to-one verification – one biometric template, one user sample.
+An ABIS is a type of biometric search system that performs a one-to-many comparison of a “probe” sample to samples in a database containing many biometric templates.
+This process is known as biometric identification.
+It enables matching of a live sample against many existing biometric templates to find a record of a particular individual and verify his or her identity.

 History of ABIS

 The earliest example of an ABIS is the “Automated Fingerprint Identification System” (AFIS).
 The FBI created AFIS in the 1980s.
 “AFIS” – and “ABIS” – are now used as more general descriptors rather than a single system.
-An ABIS performs that same function as an AFIS but can search additional modalities beyond fingerprints, such as face and iris.
+An ABIS performs that same function as an AFIS but can search using multiple types of biometrics.
+Modalities extend beyond fingerprints to face and iris.

 AFIS became IAFIS (Integrated Automated Fingerprint Identification System) in 1999 when the system was enabled with the ability to be searched by organizations outside the FBI.
 Roughly 18,000 local, state, tribal, federal, and international partners now access IAFIS.